NEWS

 Ellen Holliman

-North Myrtle Beach, South Carolina
+North Myrtle Beach, SC

 CONGRESSIONAL TESTIMONY

 I have three granddaughters.
 Their solution to today's grim pregnancy realties is this.
 They will seek employment in Europe and have their children there.
-Then, they will have their tubes tied.
-Then, and only then, will they return to the United States.
+Then, they will have their tubes tied7 Then, and only then, will they return to the United States.
 They are professional women: taxpayers, good citizens.
 If problems arise that require a procedure before they can move to Europe, I have assured them that they will always have a choice.
 If that means care in another country, so be it.

 Fortunately, we have resources.